Administration

 How can I define whether catalog suggestions are generated automatically during modeling?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the Catalog tile, you have the option to define whether catalog suggestions are generated automatically during modeling.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, a collection of predefined tiles will be displayed.
+Click on the Catalog tile to define whether catalog suggestions are generated automatically during modeling.

 Once you have clicked on the tile, you will be directed by default to the details page, where all object types are listed alphabetically based on the browser language.
 Clicking on an entry in the list will take you to the settings for that object type.